 Our experience in representing the investment community – as well as the companies in which they invest – helps us assist both investors and our company clients in obtaining, evaluating, and structuring their financing, while minimizing their risk.

-Tiber Creek Partners’ Principals includes a Ph.D. in molecular biology and a Master’s degree in statistics that are successfully used to assist clients with a wide range of projects and inquiries.
+Tiber Creek Partners’ team includes Ph.D.’s in molecular biology and biochemistry and a Master’s degree in statistics that are successfully used to assist clients with a wide range of projects and inquiries.
 Thus, Tiber Creek Partners possesses the ability to translate the underlying science of our clients’ technologies and marry it to the appropriate government programs, requirements, priorities and funding opportunities.
 We assist clients in navigating the intersection between business objectives, public policy and scientific advancement.
 In this capacity, we ensure that client technology is aligned with requirements and/or objectives of the government, and identify individuals within appropriate federal agencies who will become internal champions for the technology.
 As part of this process, we also perform substantial due diligence on competitors and their positioning in order to ensure a comprehensive understanding of the industry landscape.
 The goal for all of our clients is to ensure that government support, whether financial, regulatory, or legislative, is geared toward the commercial objectives and the bottom-line of the client.
 Our positioning between government and industry makes us uniquely suited to advance novel technologies through our in depth scientific review and substantive government experience.